wallarm/product-documentation/docs/latest/updating-migrating/all-in-one.md

 ## Step 1: Install the new node version on a clean machine

-Install the newest version of the node on a **new machine** following one of the instructions.
-The guide will also cover the requirements for the machine.
+Install the newest version of the node on a **new machine** alongside the most recent version of NGINX by following one of the guides.
+The guide also covers the requirements for the machine.

 * [Filtering and postanalytics modules on the same server](../installation/nginx/all-in-one.md)
 * [Filtering and postanalytics modules on different servers](../admin-en/installation-postanalytics-en.md)